 - Regardless of what your subscription teaches, you need to understand the problem thoroughly and completely.
 Ultimately, it’s this deep knowledge of the problem that will attract the attention of those you are seeking to help.

-DAYS 4-6 / STEP 2: Define who it is that experiences the problem and knowing where to find them
+DAYS 4-6 / STEP 2: Define who it is that experiences the problem and know where to find them

 - Those who experience the problem you solve are out there and actively searching online for solutions.
 Finding them is your job and luckily there are ways to go about it.